VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 \subsubsection{Explanation Composer}

-Explanation composer delivers a human-friendly explanation designed for downstream tasks to internalize two kinds of domain knowledge: a \emph{Regulatory-rule cue} (under which rules), and an \emph{Operational-protocol rationale} (why it typically happens here).
+The Explanation Composer delivers a human-friendly explanation that helps downstream tasks internalize two kinds of domain knowledge: a \emph{Regulatory-rule cue} (under which rules), and an \emph{Operational-protocol rationale} (why it typically happens here).
 It analyzes a compact evidence view composed of the selected behavior $v_b^{*}$, the selected method $v_f^{*}$, static attributes $\mathcal{V}_s(\iota )$, spatial context $\sigma$, boundary patterns $(v_b^{-}, v_b^{+})$, and the induced subgraph $\mathcal{G}_d[\mathcal{V}_s(\iota) \cup \{v_b^*\} \cup \{v_f^*\}]$.
 Specifically, the explanation consists of the following components:

 \textbf{Regulatory-rule Cue.} A minimal yet sufficient indication of the governing navigation or traffic rule in context, expressed as a rule label with applicability conditions and a spatial anchor (e.g., ``TSS inbound-lane compliance; applies at port-entrance traffic separation; near pilot boarding line'').
 It is activated by the spatial context $\sigma$ (e.g., TSS, anchorage, pilot line, speed-restricted area), static vessel attributes (e.g., vessel type, vessel size), and the intent in $v_b^{*}$.
 The cue is generated in a concise, human-readable form, highlighting only the most relevant rules for the current scenario.